Tropical methods for building real space sextics with totally real tritangent planes: Local lifting of multiplicity two tangencies: the trivalent case

 This expression is invertible, so each solution $(\bar{\du}, \bar{p})$ lifts to a unique $(\du, p)$ by~\autoref{lm:multivariateHensel}. \end{proof}

 The proof of the previous result gives precise arithmetic information regarding the defining field for the lifting of such local tangencies.

-\begin{corollary} Let $P$ be a tangency of type (4a) or (6a) and assume that $\Lambda$ has no other tangency points on any leg adjacent to $P$.
+\begin{corollary} Let $P$ be a tangency of type (4a) or (6a) on the top vertex of $\Lambda$.
+Assume that $\Lambda$ is trivalent, of slope one, and that it has no other tangency points on any leg adjacent to $P$.
 Then: \begin{enumerate}[(i)] \item If $P$ is either a horizontal or vertical tangency, the lifting of $(\Lambda, P)$ is defined over $\K$. \item In the diagonal case, the two liftings of $(\Lambda, P)$ are defined over a quadratic extension of $\K(n)$.
 Furthermore, they are defined over $\K$ if, and only if, $\sqrt{-\overline{a_{u,v}}\, \overline{a_{u+1,v+1}}\,\bar{n}}\in \resK$. \end{enumerate} \end{corollary}

 \begin{proposition} Let $\sextic$ be generic relative to $\Gamma$.
-Assume that $\Lambda$ is trivalent and that it has a tangency point of type (4a) or (6a) along its top vertex, which we label $P'$, and a second tangency, denoted by $P$, on a leg adjacent to $P'$.
+Assume that $\Lambda$ is trivalent and that it has a tangency point of type (4a) or (6a) along one of its vertices, which we label $P'$, and a second tangency, denoted by $P$, on a leg of $\Lambda$ adjacent to $P'$.
 If the remaining leg adjacent to $P'$ has no further tangencies with $\Gamma$, then the lifting multiplicity of the triple $(\Lambda, P,P')$ agrees with that of $(\Lambda,P)$.
 Thus, the local lifting multiplicity of $(\Lambda, P')$ equals one.
 Furthermore, a local lifting of the triple is defined over $\K$ if, and only if, the one for $(\Lambda,P)$ is.\end{proposition}

 \begin{proof} Exploiting the $\Dn{4}$-symmetry, we assume that $\Lambda$ has an edge of slope one, $P'$ is the top vertex of $\Lambda$ and $P$ lies on the positive horizontal leg of $\Lambda$.
-Note that by construction, $P$ and $P'$ belong to different connected components of $\Lambda \cap \Gamma$.
+Note that by construction, $P$ and $P'$ belong to different connected components of $\Gamma \cap \Lambda$.
 Under these conditions, the lifting multiplicity of $(\Lambda, P)$ is determined by~\cite[Table 1]{LM17}: $P$ will lift only if it has type (2) or (3).
 In what follows we confirm that the local lifting multiplicity of $(\Lambda,P)$ determines that of the triple $(\Lambda, P, P')$.

 Before treating each case, we discuss the combinatorics of $P^{\vee}$ and $(P')^{\vee}$.
 By our hypothesis, the remaining tangency point between $\Lambda$ and $\Gamma$ cannot lie on the vertical leg of $\Lambda$ adjacent to $P$.
 Thus, $(P')^{\vee}$ must contain a point with second coordinate 3.
 This information and the bidegree of $\Gamma$ combined restrict the tangency type of $P$ and the combinatorics of $(P')^{\vee}$.
 For type (4a), the tangency should be either vertical or diagonal, and $(P')^{\vee}$ must contain the vertex $(0,3)$.
 In turn, if $P'$ is of type (6a), the tangency can only be diagonal, and the marked vertex of $(P')^{\vee}$ in the notation of~\autoref{fig:LocalNP} is $(0,2)$.